Pupil Premium Grant

 - Learning Mentor and trained Forest Schools Leader to provide targeted nurture and pastoral provision for vulnerable pupils;

-- Same day interventions targeted at all children who are at risk of underachieving, including disadvantaged pupils;
+- Same day interventions (pre-teaching and consolidation) targeted at all children who are at risk of underachieving, including disadvantaged pupils;

-- Targeted 1:1 mentoring led by members of staff to address gaps identified as a result of last year's school closures;
+- Targeted 1:1 mentoring led by pastoral staff to address gaps identified around emotional wellbeing;

 - School Based Tutoring to support those children to address gaps in learning;